Birds of Passage (film)

-Birds of Passage (Pájaros de verano) is a 2018 epic crime film directed by Ciro Guerra and Cristina Gallego.
+Birds of Passage (Pájaros de verano) is a 2018 epic crime film directed by Cristina Gallego and Ciro Guerra.

 The film explores the rise of a Wayuu man and his family as they enter the drug trade, prosper, and slowly lose their traditions and former way of life.

 It was selected to open the 50th edition of the Directors' Fortnight section at the 2018 Cannes Film Festival.
-It was selected as the Colombian entry for the Best Foreign Language Film at the 91st Academy Awards, making the December shortlist.
+The film was also selected as the Colombian entry for the Best Foreign Language Film at the 91st Academy Awards, making the December shortlist.

 Plot

 In the late 1960s, Zaida (Natalia Reyes), a young Wayuu woman, comes of age.
 She meets Rapayet (José Acosta) who proposes to marry her.
 Zaida comes from the influential Pushaina family and her mother, Ursula, sets her dowry high.

 Rapayet comes across white American Peace Corps volunteers desperate for marijuana.
 Rapayet and his friend Moisés go to Rapayet's cousin, Gabriel, who grows marijuana.
 Impressed by their product, one of the Americans offers Rapayet a business deal exporting the drugs.
-With the money from the trade Rapayet is able to pay Zaida's dowry in full, though Ursula disapproves of his dealings with foreigners.
+With the money from the trade, Rapayet is able to pay Zaida's dowry in full, though Ursula disapproves of his dealings with foreigners.

 A few years later, Rapayet is happily married to Zaida, with the export business having grown into a large-scale operation.
 Moisés urges Rapayet to expand the business and work with other growers, but Rapayet stays loyal to Gabriel.
 During a handoff, Rapayet realizes the Americans he is working with are dealing with others.
 Moisés kills two of the men, only to be stopped from killing a third when Rapayet threatens him.
 The Pushaina family urges Rapayet to kill Moisés in retribution for the blood he has spilled.
 However, in deference to their friendship, Rapayet instead tells Moisés he is no longer welcome in the business.
 Moisés and his men kill Gabriel and his family in retaliation, and Rapayet is forced to kill Moisés.
 With the Pushaina family backing him, he strikes a new deal with Gabriel's brother, Anibal, but for a higher fee.